nymdaw/nymdaw/README.md

 Three audio backends are currently supported: JACK, PortAudio, and CoreAudio (OSX only).

+Most of the UI rendering code makes heavy use of cairo.
+To render the waveforms, a multi-level cache is constructed, where each level bins a successively larger quantity of audio samples.
+This minimizes the amount of binning the rendering code has to do on-the-fly, and seems to provide acceptable levels of performance overall.

+The application code is located in the "src" directory, and the D wrappers around the necessary 3rd-party libraries are located in the "deps" directory.
+The application code is separated into "ui" and "audio" modules.
+The UI module depends on the audio module, but there is no UI dependency within the audio module itself.
+Various generic types are located in the "util" module, such as the generic sequence and state history classes.

 # Compiling on Linux (Ubuntu)

 Install the D apt repository (as described at http://d-apt.sourceforge.net/):